 A DUI arrest and conviction can have an impact that goes beyond the courtroom.
 It affects nearly every aspect of a person’s life, from how he or she gets to work to how they are viewed by friends and family.
 In many ways, being arrested for driving under the influence can seriously threaten one’s freedom or future.
 If you have been arrested for DUI or DWI in Phoenix, you should know that you must act quickly to protect your driver’s license.
 You only have 15 days to request a hearing!

 At Suzuki Law Offices, we look at the whole picture and not just your charges.
 We take a broad approach to criminal defense.
-In DUI cases, we represent people throughout Arizona who need legal counsel regarding driver's license suspension.
+In DUI cases, we represent people throughout Arizona who need legal counsel regarding driver’s license suspension.
 As experienced attorneys and former prosecutors, we have the in-depth knowledge necessary to protect your rights.
-Contact our firm immediately so that we can get started on your defense – you have no time to waste.

 After a DUI stop, your driver’s license could be suspended for one of two reasons: your blood alcohol content exceeds the legal limit of .08% or you refuse to submit to chemical testing (blood, breath or urine).
 Both situations would trigger an automatic license suspension in Arizona, but the periods of suspension will vary based on the following factors.